Building a Continuous Quality Gate with Deepeval, GitHub Actions (code for engineers • standards for risk teams • plain-English value for execs)

 7 · Integrating with Cognitiveview Connector API

-Cogntiveview platform already ingests model telemetry from SageMaker, MLflow, Vertex AI, etc. Deepeval connector reads report.json
+Cogntiveview platform already ingests model telemetry from SageMaker, MLflow, Vertex AI, etc. Deepeval connector reads report.json and posts results to the Risk & Guardrail Bus every run:

-json, requests, os, uuid
+pythonCopyEdit# connectors/deepeval_ingest.py json, requests, os, uuid

-): with open(path) as
+importdef push_deepeval_report(path: str): with open(path) as f:

 report = json.load(f)

-payload = { "connector_id": "deepeval-ci"
+payload = { "connector_id": "deepeval-ci", "run_id": str(uuid.uuid4()), "metrics": report["results"], "source": "github-actions",

 }

-requests.post( os.getenv("CONNECTOR_API") + "/risk-events"
+requests.post( os.getenv("CONNECTOR_API") + "/risk-events",

-json=payload, headers={"Authorization": f"Bearer {os.getenv('CONNECTOR_TOKEN'
+json=payload, headers={"Authorization": f"Bearer {os.getenv('CONNECTOR_TOKEN')}"}

-)if __name__ == "__main__"
+)if __name__ == "__main__": push_deepeval_report("report.json")

 Practical tips